Menu

 Implementation

-The Curriculum is planned effectively in Phases (Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2) on a two-year rolling programme, providing continuity and progression across the school.
+The Curriculum is planned effectively in Phases (Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2) on a two-year rolling programme (see Appendix), providing continuity and progression across the school.
 Over the two years, all of the National Curriculum is covered in each Phase.

 Units of work from different subjects are carefully planned so that complimenting units are covered in conjunction with one another – this inter-disciplinary approach to teaching and learning ensures that children develop secure knowledge and skills.